struct/isoalloc/README.md

 A feature similar to [GWP-ASAN](https://www.chromium.org/Home/chromium-security/articles/gwp-asan) can be enabled with `ALLOC_SANITY` in the Makefile.
 It samples calls to `iso_alloc/malloc` and allocates a page of memory surrounded by guard pages in order to detect Use-After-Free and linear heap overflows.
 This feature works on all supported platforms.

 You can also enable `UNINIT_READ_SANITY` for detecting uninitialized read vulnerabilities using the `userfaultfd` syscall.
 You can read more about that feature [here](https://struct.github.io/isoalloc_uninit_read.html).
-This feature is only available on Linux.
+This feature is only available on Linux and requires `ALLOC_SANITY` and `THREAD_SUPPORT` to be enabled.

 See the [PERFORMANCE](PERFORMANCE.md) documentation for more information.